 - affected area cool to the touch from minimal blood circulation

-Venous ulcers — the most common type of leg ulcers — are open wounds often forming on your leg, below your knee and on the inner area of your ankle.
+Venous ulcers — the most common type of leg ulcers — are open wounds that often form on your leg, below your knee, and on the inner area of your ankle.
 They typically develop from damage to your veins caused by insufficient blood flow back to your heart.

 In some cases, venous ulcers cause little to no pain unless they’re infected.
 Other cases of this condition can be very painful.

 Venous ulcers can take months to fully heal.
 In rare cases, they may never heal.
 Treatment focuses on improving flow to the affected area.
 Antibiotics can help prevent infection and reduce symptoms, but they aren’t enough to heal venous ulcers.